 Partially motivated by these concerns, the Patient Safety Translational Research Centres were set up by the UK National Institute for Health Research to translate patient-safety knowledge into practice.
 Beginning in 2020, a series of workshops led by the Centres from both Yorkshire and Humber and Greater Manchester was set up specifically to explore the interaction between emerging digital health technologies and patient safety.
 The aim of the workshops was to define the field of Patient Safety Informatics and establish a platform of Patient Safety Informatics theory for future research and development.
 The first workshop in the series was convened to identify the patient-safety challenges associated with emerging health information technologies.
 This paper discusses the identified challenges and recommendations to address the patient-safety concerns posed them.

+Informatics for safer care requires not only data and computing technologies, but also understanding of the behaviours of patients and practitioners in response to different forms of information – creating actionable information.
+This is information that identifies not only what the safety issues are, but also how to overcome them.

 Method (<350 words)